Reading time: 12 minutes

 This is especially true of the sides of the stomach, where the heavy fetus, placenta and amniotic fluid are pulling the skin and causing it to stretch.

-Pregnancy stretch marks are also commonly seen around the breasts which swell to hold milk and in the thighs and buttocks where women ordinarily store fat.
+Pregnancy stretch marks are also commonly seen around the breasts which tend to swell to hold milk and in the thighs and buttocks where women ordinarily store fat.

 Another one of the lovely perks of being a female, ladies.